lladosvi/stocks-analysis/README.md

 *Stock Performance Analysis and Excecution Times*

-Below is the performance of the stock in 2017 and the respective macro execition time:
+Below is the performance of the stocks in 2017 and the respective macro execution time:
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/96096924/147141396-c2f5728f-a436-4cd3-9889-e658c00087ab.png)

-Below is the performance of the stock in 2018 and the respective macro execition time:
+Below is the performance of the stocsk in 2018 and the respective macro execution time:
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/96096924/147141479-c273df97-5fe3-493c-8b92-4a778e084713.png)

 **Summary**